They answered, “Believe in the Lord Jesus Christ, and you will be saved, you and your household.” Acts 16:31

 35 But when it was day, the magistrates sent the sergeants, saying, “Let those men go.”

 37 But Paul said to them, “They have beaten us publicly without a trial, men who are Romans, and have cast us into prison!
 Do they now release us secretly?
-No, most certainly, but let them come themselves and bring us out!”
+Most certainly not, but let them come themselves and bring us out!”

 38 The sergeants reported these words to the magistrates, and they were afraid when they heard that they were Romans, 39 and they came and begged them.
 When they had brought them out, they asked them to depart from the city.
 40 They went out of the prison and entered into Lydia’s house.
 When they had seen the brothers, they encouraged them, then departed.